 These units work together under SLED Director Cameron Smith.
 Each arm of SLED has a specific and important role to play in regulating the NSW security industry.

-Within the Service Delivery unit are the Customer Relations and Licensing teams.
-Assistant Director (Service Delivery) Janelle Green heads the unit.
+The Service Delivery Unit consists of the Customer Relations and Licensing Services teams.
+The Unit is led by Assistant Director (Service Delivery) Brian Moir.

-The Customer Relations team is your first point of call when you contact SLED.
-The team responds to your phone and email enquiries through the contact centre and manages SLED's website content.
+The Customer Relations team is the first point of contact for all licensing information.
+The team responds to telephone and email enquiries through SLED’s Contact Centre and manages its website and social media content.

 The Determinations unit is made up of the Adjudication and the Assessment teams and is led by Assistant Director (Determinations) Michelle Morgan.